woct0rdho/triton-windows/README.md

 ```
 AssertionError: fp8e4nv data type is not supported on CUDA arch < 89
 ```
-then it's because in Triton, fp8 (also known as float8) only works on Nvidia GPUs with sm >= 89 (also known as 'CUDA arch' or 'compute capability'), such as RTX 40xx and newer.
-Sadly, RTX 30xx only has sm 86.
+then it's because in Triton, fp8 only works on Nvidia GPUs with sm >= 89, such as RTX 40xx and newer.
+You may disable fp8 in the node or the code.

 This is not Windows-specific.
 It should be possible to write some placeholding kernels to make it work, even if without time or memory improvement compared to fp16.
 Help wanted if anyone has time for this.